 If you suddenly have a high fever or any other symptoms around the time of your menstrual period, call your doctor.
 If a you are using a tampon, remove it right away.
-TSS can be a medical emergency, so it is important to seek medical attention immediately.
+TSS can be a medical emergency, so it is important to call for emergency medical services immediately.

 If TSS is suspected, treatment will be started as soon as possible.
 Once treatment is underway, your doctor can perform tests to confirm a diagnosis.
 This is necessary because many of the symptoms associated with TSS are similar to several health conditions or diseases.
 TSS can be confimed with a vaginal culture.

 Treatment can include:

 - Large amounts of fluids (intravenously if necessary) to keep hydrated and control the effects of the fever

 to help control the infection